-Taste of the Wild has built a loyal following by doing something most mid-range brands don’t bother with: putting novel proteins front and center.
+Taste of the Wild has built a loyal following by doing something most mid-range brands don’t bother with — putting novel proteins front and center.
 Bison, venison, salmon.
 Ingredients that usually show up in $75-per-bag premium lines, offered at a price point closer to $60.
 For German Shepherd owners working through protein sensitivities or just tired of chicken-and-rice formulas, that positioning matters.

 But positioning only gets you so far.
 The brand is made by Diamond Pet Foods, one of the largest pet food manufacturers in the US, and that scale shapes both what’s good and what’s worth questioning about this food.
+Upfront disclosure: I haven’t fed Taste of the Wild to any of my Shepherds — I’ve used Royal Canin and Eukanuba across four dogs over thirty years.
+So this review is built on label reading, the company’s published data, recall and FDA records, and what I’d want to know before switching a dog onto it.
+Not a personal-experience endorsement.

 That’s a real advantage for Shepherd owners on a budget who still want something beyond standard chicken meal.
 But shared facilities and high-volume production carry their own risks, which show up in the recall history.